-Based on information published by the City of Santa Clarita ("City") Planning Division, the County of Los Angeles and the information provided in the Student Population Projections by Residence report completed by the School District's demographer, Davis Demographics & Planning, Inc. ("DDP") dated February 2017 (the "Enrollment Report"), Koppel & Gruber Public Finance ("K&G Public Finance") estimated that the School District could experience the development of 6,202 residential units over the next ten (10) years.
+Based on information published by the City of Santa Clarita ("City") Planning Division, the County of Los Angeles and the information provided in the Student Population Projections by Residence report completed by the School District's demographer, DDP, dated February 2019 (the "Enrollment Report"), Koppel & Gruber Public Finance ("K&G Public Finance") estimated that the School District could experience the development of 7,184 residential units over the next ten (10) years.
 The projected residential units ("Projected Units") are summarized by residential category in Table 2 below.
-Units classified as single family detached ("SFD") are those units with no common walls; single family attached ("SFA") are those units sharing a common wall each on a single assessor's parcel (e.g. townhouses, condominiums, etc.); and multi-family units ("MF") are those units which share a single assessor's parcel and share a common wall (e.g. apartments, duplexes, etc.).
+Units classified as single family detached ("SFD") are those units with no common walls; single family attached ("SFA") are those units sharing a common wall each on a separate and unique assessor's parcel (e.g. townhouses, condominiums, etc.); and multi-family units ("MF") are those units which share a single assessor's parcel and share a common wall (e.g. apartments, duplexes, etc.).

 The School District has entered into mitigation agreements with certain property owners and/or developers, whereby the terms of the mitigation agreements require mitigation payments in lieu of paying School Fees.
-Many of the Projected Units are located within areas subject to mitigation agreements.
+Many of the Projected Units are located within areas subject to mitigation agreements (which for the purposes of this study are deemed "mitigated").
 Those mitigated Projected Units have been identified and/or estimated and excluded from the calculation.

-Currently, 4,366 of the Total Projected Units are within areas subject to mitigation agreements and are thus subtracted from the Total Projected Units, resulting in 1,836 Projected Unmitigated Units.
+Currently, 5,566 of the Total Projected Units are within areas subject to mitigation agreements and are thus subtracted from the Total Projected Units, resulting in 1,618 Projected Unitigated Units.

-Table 2Projected Units by Residential Category
+Table 2 Projected Units by Residential Category